The small black hole illusion

 where in the second line we used (\ref{eq:NS5}).
 But now, the integral in the second line is actually a topological invariant: it is not modified at all by continuous deformations of the connection ${\Omega}_{(-)}{}^{{a}}{}_{{b}}$, such as the ones introduced by $\alpha'$ corrections in perturbative solutions.
 Hence, the value of that integral is always $-32\pi^2/W$, and the S5-brane charge measured at infinity is exactly given by (\ref{eq:Neff1}).

 A very important consequence of this result is that the asymptotic S5 charge vanishes for configurations with $NW=2$.

-\textbf{Fake resolution of small black holes:} We are now ready to present a \emph{fake} resolution of the singular small black hole presented before.
+\textbf{Fake resolution of small black holes:} We are now ready to present a \emph{fake} resolution of the singular small black hole.
 Let us describe a four-charge black hole of the form (\ref{eq:H}) as a solution of the heterotic effective theory that includes all relevant terms of quadratic order in curvature.
-The functions $\mathcal{Z}_{-}$ and $\mathcal{V}$ remain uncorrected as in (\ref{eq:Zs}), $\mathcal{Z}_0$ is given by (\ref{eq:Z0-1}), while $\mathcal{Z}_+$ receives a correction that behaves as a delocalized source of $+2w/(NW)$ units of momentum charge, whose form is not particularly illuminating for our discussion.\footnote{See Appendix \ref{app:Zs} for details.
-Contrary to the contribution to solitonic 5-brane charge, this delocalized momentum does not seem to be protected under higher order corrections.}
+The functions $\mathcal{Z}_{-}$ and $\mathcal{V}$ remain uncorrected as in (\ref{eq:Zs}), while $\mathcal{Z}_0$ and $\mathcal{Z}_{+}$ are given respectively by (\ref{eq:Z0-1}) and (\ref{eq:Z+2}).
+The solution has a regular event horizon at $r=0$, with area $A_h \propto \sqrt{nwNW}$.
+The near-horizon geometry is $AdS_3 \times S^3 / \mathbb{Z}_W \times \mathbb{T}^4$, and the Wald entropy is \footnote{This expression is exact in $\alpha'$ and can be obtained using the entropy function method, see \cite{Prester:2008iu}.
+Here $n$ should be interpreted as the total asymptotic momentum charge, whose precise relation with the momentum carried by the string is yet to be determined.
+Fortunately, this subtlety is not relevant for our discussion.}